 There is another set of lost opportunities about which I harbor much disappointment.
 In my career, there have been numerous examples of scholarship, in the tradition of E. L. Boyer (1990), that I failed to view as just that: scholarship.
 I’ve collected data on student learning related to specific classroom activities over numerous years, administered pre-post tests to practitioner audiences related to several professional trainings that I’ve developed, and documented behind-the-scenes efforts to reform and implement new policy in state agencies.
-I’ve also neglected to write about my research (as distinguished from writing up my research for the scientific community).
-As I’ve progressed in this career, I see much more clearly that the translation of one’s research to policymakers, practitioners, and the general public is what generates true impact, not simply the acts of conducting the research, publishing in scientific journals, and presenting to academic audiences at annual research conferences.
+I’ve also neglected to write about my research (as distinguished from writing up my research results for the scientific community).
+As I’ve progressed in this career, I see much more clearly that the translation of one’s research to policymakers, practitioners, and the general public is what generates true impact, not simply the act of conducting research, publishing in scientific journals, and presenting to academic audiences at annual research conferences.
 The same translation argument can be made for writing about one's teaching, administrative, and service work.
-We have so much to learn from each other that would improve our effectiveness as scholars and teachers.
+We have so much to learn from each other that would improve our effectiveness as scholars, teachers, administrators and advocates.

 So why am I writing this post?
 To encourage scholars, especially those who are early in their careers or who feel they are on the periphery of academia, to swallow self-doubt and rebuke the imposter syndrome.
 Seek support from peers, develop relationships with mentors, seek advice from colleagues.
 Find a way to promote your work, even if it is not immediately accepted by the legacy journals in your field.
 The infamous Reviewer #2 lurks there, and will unexpectedly appear with any given manuscript submission.
-Take his or her feedback with a grain of salt and pay attention only to the reviews that help you move forward.
+Take their feedback with a grain of salt and pay attention only to the reviews that help you move forward.
 See scholarship in a broad light, and recognize opportunities for publishing case studies, science related to teaching, translation pieces, and implementation research, among many other things.
 You have invested significant time and money, and borne large opportunity costs, to obtain your degree and cultivate your expertise.
 It deserves to be shared with the rest of us.

 Author: Kristen Slack, PhD